Edwin H. Stoughton: Early life and education

 Stoughton was born in Chester, Vermont, the son of Henry Evander and Laura (Clark) Stoughton.

 Stoughton was appointed a cadet at the U.S. Military Academy on July 1, 1854, and graduated with the class of 1859.
 He served garrison duty as a brevet second lieutenant in the 4th U.S. Infantry from July to September 1859.
-He was promoted to second lieutenant, and transferred to the 6th U.S. Infantry.
+He was promoted to second lieutenant and transferred to the 6th U.S. Infantry.

 Career

 American Civil War

-Stoughton resigned his regular commission in March 1861, and in September was appointed commander of the 4th Vermont Infantry with the rank of colonel.
-He was only 23 at the time of his appointment, and said to be the youngest colonel in the army.
+Stoughton resigned his regular commission in March 1861 and in September was appointed commander of the 4th Vermont Infantry with the rank of colonel.
+He was only 23 at the time of his appointment and was said to be the youngest colonel in the army.
 He led his command in the Peninsula Campaign, and his effective performance led to his selection for promotion and command of a brigade.

 In November 1862, he was appointed brigadier general of Volunteers, and he assumed command of the 2nd Vermont Brigade on December 7, replacing Colonel Asa P. Blunt.
 Stoughton's brother, Charles B. Stoughton, assumed command of the 4th Vermont Infantry in his stead.
-Stoughton's appointment was never confirmed by the U.S. Senate and it expired March 4, 1863, less than a week before Mosby's Fairfax Court House Raid.
+Stoughton's appointment was never confirmed by the U.S. Senate, and it expired March 4, 1863, less than a week before Mosby's Fairfax Court House Raid.